 La Petite Ecole in not a substitute for but a preparation to the preschool class.
 Halfway between daycare and preschool, La Petite Ecole class is a bridge that prepares children to become students.

-LFSF: This first year in small school was also your first at LFSF and with such young children.
+LFSF: This first year in La Petite Ecole was also your first at LFSF and with such young children.
 How did this transition go for you?